earthstar-project/earthstar-pub/README.md

 # Earthstar Pub

-Hosts [Earthstar](https://github.com/cinnamon-bun/earthstar) workspaces via HTTP.
+Hosts and syncs [Earthstar](https://github.com/cinnamon-bun/earthstar) workspaces over HTTP.
 One pub server can hold multiple Earthstar workspaces.

 You can
 * View the data through a web interface